joshroundy9/Cherry/README.md

 ## Conclusion
-Cherry was designed to make calorie tracking easy by making food entry simpler. <br> Cherry uses AI to let users describe their meals with normal language rather than complicated menus and searches, providing highly accurate estimates of calories and protein content.
+Cherry was designed to make calorie tracking easy by making food entry simpler. <br> Cherry uses AI to let users describe their meals with normal language rather than complicated menus and searches, providing highly accurate estimates of calorie and protein content.